pablo-matheus/camping-fire-node-api/README.md

 - `npm install` install all dependencies from package.json.
 - `docker-compose up`(You must be on root dir to execute this command) to initiate MongoDB and Mongo-Express.
 - `npm start` start server.
-- `npm install <dependency> --save` install dependency and save at to package.json.

-## Mongo-Express
+## Important Info
 - `http://localhost:8081` access to mongo-express.
+- `npm install <dependency> --save` to add new to package.json and install in your NPM.

 ## JSON